TypeStrong/learn-typescript/02-type-system-introduction/README.md

 type HelloWorld = string
 type PrimitiveArray = Array<string | number | boolean>

+// we can now use our type alias as a normal type... function print(): HelloWorld {
+  return 'Hello World'
+}

+var mixedArray: PrimitiveArray = [42, 'is', 'definitely', true]

-function getLabel (obj: { label: string }): string {
+// ...or we can write an inline interface in parameters function getLabel (obj: { label: string }): string {
   return obj.label
 }